Skip to Content

 Step 6:

 Place the cotton balls one by one onto the glued portion.
 Let the kids have fun and stick the cotton however they like and even if the paper underneath shows through.
-After all, this craft is all about letting your little ones have fun and craft on their own!
+After all, this fun craft is all about letting your little ones craft on their own!

 If the glue dries out just apply a little more as needed and carry on attaching the cotton balls on top.